Selling Honey: A Nutritious And Healing Product

 - Avocado honey

 - Alfalfa honey

 Whether pasteurized or raw, honey is rich in antioxidants which help fight disease-causing free radicals.
 There’s even the suggestion that some types of honey such as the buckwheat variety, can actually increase antioxidants in the blood.

 The following is more health-related information on honey and its benefits:

 Fact is, honey is just better for you than refined sugar.
 While honey is quite high in calories it still provides a huge amount of nutrients that are not present in refined sugar varieties.

-Another thing to encourage your customers on what’s important is that high-quality honey is the best honey.
 Some low-quality brands are mixed with syrup with the goal to cut costs and raise profits.
-Great brands that you can find on our website like Bloom Honey or Y.S.
+Great brands that you can find on our web site like Bloom Honey or Y.S.
 ORGANIC, might be a bit more expensive but definitely worth it in providing the finest quality honey to your customers.
 And let them know why you’re offering these select brands for purchase.

 Selling Honey And The Marketplace